vmware-archive/push-android/README.md

 You can build this project directly from the command line using Gradle or in Android Studio.

-To satisfy this project's dependencies, you will need access to the Maven repository at https://maven.xtremelabs.com/artifactory/xl-libs.
-At this time, there is no anonymous access to this repository.
-You will need to store your credentials in your `~/.gradle/gradle.properties` file.
-Please see the `build.gradle` file in the `PushLib` directory for more details.

 The library depends on the following libraries:

- * xl-commons-android - in the Xtreme Labs Maven repository
- * xl-network-android - in the Xtreme Labs Maven repository
  * Google GSON - should be in the Maven Central repository
  * Google Play Services - should be provided in your Android SDK distribution.
 If you don't have iton your computer, then run the Android SDK Manager (run `android` from your command line) and install it.
 You